PennyLaneAI/pennylane/doc/introduction/circuits.rst

 .. note::

-    The quantum operations cannot be used outside of a quantum circuit function, as all :class:`Operations <pennylane.operation.Operation>` require a QNode in order to perform queuing on initialization.
+    The quantum operations cannot be used outside of a quantum circuit function, as all :class:`Operations <pennylane.operation.Operation>` must be executed from within a QNode.

 .. note::